evonox/NodeMDA-OCL-to-JavaScript-compiler/README.md

 # OCL Compiler to Javascript for NodeMDA

-This project has been currently created and is still under construction.

 ## Introduction
 This project is a Node package that implements **OCL Compiler** generating code into JavaScript. **OCL** acronym stands for **Object Constraint Language** which is a query language used to impose constraints on UML model